 Q: How many monitors can I create?

-Anomaly Detection allows you to create up to 101 monitors.
-There is a limit of 1 AWS Service monitor (which evaluate all used AWS Services separately) and up to 100 monitors for a combination of Linked Accounts, Cost Allocation Tags, and Cost Categories monitors.
+Cost Anomaly Detection allows you to create up to 101 monitors.
+There is a limit of 1 AWS Service monitor (which evaluates all of AWS Services separately) and up to 100 monitors for a combination of Linked Accounts, Cost Allocation Tags, and Cost Categories monitors.